waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 title: Retrieve Messages Using Store
 ---

-This guide provides detailed steps to create a light node and retrieve historical messages using the [Store protocol](/overview/concepts/protocols#store).
+This guide provides detailed steps to create a light node for retrieving and filtering historical messages using the [Store protocol](/overview/concepts/protocols#store).

 ## Create a Light Node